findBgnd: Find Background Value

 Details

-Because fluorescent values are typically log-transformed before analysis, the values are log-transformed by default before analysis.
+Because fluorescent values are typically log-transformed before analysis, values are log-transformed by default.
 This can be turned off with the log parameter.
-Typically, the parameter mult must be empirically determined.
-Note that with mult = 0, the mean value of the background intensity will be returned.
+Typically, the parameter mult must be empirically determined for non-bimodal distributions.
+See the examples for the impact of mult on the return value.
+Note that with mult = 0, the peak value of a non-bimodal distribution will be returned.

 Value